Tampa Bay Buccaneers vs. Carolina Panthers NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Panthers stats and trends

-- This year, the Panthers are winless ATS when entering a game as an underdog of 8 points or more.
+- Carolina has played 16 games, with five wins against the spread.

-- Carolina's games this year have hit the over in 43.8% of its opportunities (seven times in 16 games with a set point total).
+- The Panthers have been underdogs by 8 points or more two times this season and have not covered the spread once.

-- Carolina is 3-2 against the spread and 3-2 overall when the team records more than 21.0 points.
+- Carolina has eclipsed the over/under in 43.8% of its opportunities this year (seven times in 16 games with a set point total).

-- In games that Carolina totals more than 332.4 yards, the team is 4-2 against the spread and 4-2 overall.
+- Carolina is 3-2 against the spread and 3-2 overall in games when it records more than 21.0 points.

-- The Panthers have 27 turnovers this season, equal to the number of takeaways for the Buccaneers.
+- In games that Carolina amasses over 332.4 yards, the team is 4-2 against the spread and 4-2 overall.

 Home and road insights